KxSystems/prometheus-kdb-exporter/docs/examples.md

 -   The Prometheus expression browser should be running on port 9090, e.g. `http://localhost:9090`
 -   Grafana should be running on port 3000 e.g. `http://localhost:3000`

-!!! note "For the Grafana dashboard use `admin` and `pass` as the username and password respectively"
+> For the Grafana dashboard use `admin` and `pass` as the username and password respectively

 While in the Prometheus front-end, you can try executing a basic expression such as `up` for the current status of monitored exporters.
 A `1` value should appear for your configured kdb+ instance/s to indicate Prometheus can reach the provided host, and that it sees kdb+ is running.